 It is essential to educate food bank clients on cooking with nutrient-dense foods in order to break the cycle.
 While it is easy to be ecstatic about being able to offer clients a huge variety of fresh produce, it is also easy to forget that not all clients know how to prepare these foods.
 Due to cultural divides, branding of vegetables towards people who are often wealthier (think: kale as a white, wealthy food), and a lack of prior accessibility, many food bank clients will skip over certain fruits and vegetables.
 When clients do not know how to prepare certain fruits and vegetables, they will not take them.
 This creates more food waste.
 By educating clients, the pantry both empowers clients, improves their health and reduces waste.

-Educating clients on how to prepare items they are not familiar with does not have to be extensive.
+Teaching clients how to provide items they are unfamiliar with does not have to be extensive.
 There are many simple things a pantry can do that will go a long way when it comes to helping clients improve their diet.
-The most effective way to get someone to take an item is to allow them to sample it first with the whole item next to it.
-The sample can be anywhere between serving a raw kohlrabi on a plate next to some ranch dressing to enlisting a volunteer to do a cooking demonstration of a main dish in the lobby.
+The most effective way to get someone to take an item is to allow them to sample it first.
+Sampling can range between serving raw kohlrabi on a plate with ranch dressing to enlisting a volunteer to do a cooking demonstration of a main dish in the lobby.

 Food for Others provides free food to those in need throughout Northern Virginia.
 We distribute food in 4 ways, through our emergency warehouse distributions, through our 17 neighborhood sites across Northern Virginia that occur on weeknights, through our 14 community partners, and through our weekend food program for children at 29 Fairfax County Schools.
 Across all programs we serve an average of 1,800 families per week.
 Currently, we are focusing on providing healthier foods to our clients because we know that poor nutrition can have lasting detrimental effects on our community.